thuml/Transfer-Learning-Library/README.md

 - Results for partial DA can be found at [Partial DA benchmark](https://github.com/thuml/Transfer-Learning-Library/blob/dev/docs/dalib/partial_da.rst)
 - Results for open-set DA can be found at [Open-set DA benchmark](https://github.com/thuml/Transfer-Learning-Library/blob/dev/docs/dalib/open_set_da.rst)
 - Results for regression DA can be found at [Regression DA benchmark](https://github.com/thuml/Transfer-Learning-Library/blob/dev/docs/dalib/regression_da.rst)
-- A new documentation can be found at [Documentation](http://microhhh.com/).
+- A new documentation can be found at [Documentation (please open in Firefox or Safari)](http://microhhh.com/).
 Note that this link is only for temporary use.

 There might be many errors and changes in this branch.
 Please refer [master](https://github.com/thuml/Transfer-Learning-Library) for stable version.
 Also, any suggestions are welcome!